Track and field: History

-With the rise of numerous regional championships, as well as the growth in Olympic-style multi-sport events (such as the Commonwealth Games and the Pan-American Games), competitions between international track and field athletes became widespread.
-From the 1960s onwards, the sport gained more exposure and commercial appeal through television coverage and the increasing wealth of nations.
-After over half a century of amateurism, the amateur status of the sport began to be displaced by growing professionalism in the late 1970s.
-As a result, the Amateur Athletic Union was dissolved in the United States and it was replaced with a non-amateur body solely focused on the sport of athletics: The Athletics Congress (later USA Track and Field).
-The IAAF abandoned amateurism in 1982 and later removed all references to it from its name by rebranding itself as the International Association of Athletics Federations.
-While Western countries were limited to amateurs until the early 1980s, Soviet Bloc countries always fielded state-funded athletes who trained full-time, putting American and Western European athletes at a significant disadvantage.
-1983 saw the establishment of the IAAF World Championships in Athletics—the first-ever global competition just for athletics—which, with the Olympics, became one of track and field's most prestigious competitions.
+With the rise of numerous regional championships, and the growth in Olympic-style multi-sport events (such as the Commonwealth Games and Pan-American Games), competitions between international track and field athletes became widespread.
+From the 1960s onward, the sport gained exposure and commercial appeal through television coverage and the increasing wealth of nations.
+After over half a century of amateurism, in the late 1970s the amateur status of the sport began to be displaced by professionalism.
+As a result, the Amateur Athletic Union was dissolved in the US and replaced with a non-amateur body focused on the sport of athletics: The Athletics Congress (later USA Track and Field).
+The IAAF abandoned amateurism in 1982 and later rebranded itself as the International Association of Athletics Federations.
+While Western countries were limited to amateurs until the 1980s, the Soviet Bloc always fielded state-funded athletes who trained full-time, putting American and Western European athletes at a significant disadvantage.
+1983 saw the establishment of the IAAF World Championships in Athletics, becoming, with the Olympics, one of track and field's most prestigious competitions.

-The profile of the sport reached a new high in the 1980s, with a number of athletes becoming household names (such as Carl Lewis, Sergey Bubka, Sebastian Coe, Zola Budd and Florence Griffith Joyner).
-Many world records were broken in this period, and the added political element between competitors of the United States, East Germany, and the Soviet Union, in reaction to the Cold War, only served to stoke the sport's popularity.
-The increase in the commercial capacity of track and field was also met with developments in the application of sports science, and there were many changes to coaching methods, athlete's diet regimes, training facilities, and sports equipment.
-This was also accompanied by an increase in the use of performance-enhancing drugs.
+The profile of the sport reached an apogee in the 1980s, with a number of athletes becoming household names, like Carl Lewis, Sergey Bubka, Sebastian Coe, Zola Budd and Florence Griffith Joyner.
+Many world records were broken then, and the added political element between competitors of the United States, East Germany, and the Soviet Union, during the Cold War, only served to stoke the sport's popularity.
+The rising commerciality of track and field was also met with developments in sports science, and there were transformations in coaching methods, athlete's diets, training facilities, and sports equipment.
+The use of performance-enhancing drugs also increased.
 State-sponsored doping in 1970s and 1980s East Germany, China, the Soviet Union, and early 21st century Russia, as well as prominent individual cases such as those of Olympic gold medallists Ben Johnson and Marion Jones, damaged the public image and marketability of the sport.

-From the 1990s onwards, track and field became increasingly more professional and international, as the IAAF gained over two hundred member nations.
-The IAAF World Championships in Athletics became a fully professional competition with the introduction of prize money in 1997, and in 1998 the IAAF Golden League—an annual series of major track and field meetings in Europe—provided a higher level of economic incentive in the form of a US$1 million jackpot.
+From the 1990s onward, track and field became increasingly more professional and international, as the IAAF gained over 200 member nations.
+The IAAF World Championships in Athletics became a fully professional competition with the introduction of prize money in 1997, and in 1998 the IAAF Golden League—an annual series of major track and field meetings in Europe—raised the economic incentive through its US$1 million jackpot.
 In 2010, the series was replaced by the more lucrative Diamond League, a fourteen-meeting series held in Europe, Asia, North America, and the Middle East—the first-ever worldwide annual series of track and field meetings.